coderrio/Coderr.Documentation/docs/client/libraries/winforms/install.md

     }
     catch (Exception ex)
     {
-        _logger.Error("Testing codeRR", ex);
+        _logger.Error("Testing Coderr", ex);
     }
 }
 ```

-The error should appear in the codeRR server shortly after being reported.
+The error should appear in the Coderr server shortly after being reported.

 ## More information

-Did you know that codeRR can also take screenshots of your application forms?
+Did you know that Coderr can also take screenshots of your application forms?

 Or display error pages like the one below?